-The main goal of feeding kittens is to get them to a weight of 2 pounds, which is the minimum weight to spay or neuter them.
-Once a kitten is old enough and big enough to be fixed, they will likely soon be put up for adoption.
+The main goal of feeding kittens is to get them to a weight of two pounds, which is the minimum weight to spay or neuter them.
+Once a kitten is old enough and big enough to be fixed, it will likely soon be put up for adoption.
 There are a couple of different ways you can help your kittens reach this goal weight.

 - Nutri-Cal supplement: For kittens who aren't putting on weight as quickly as they should be, there is a high-calorie supplement that you can give to your kittens twice a day.